 One of her more innovative communication projects has been a climate change murder/mystery game (see Publications for further details).

 Her masters thesis explored the journey that climate change communication has taken to increase public understanding.
 This included the influences of communication methods, psychology, and the media.

 As a promoter of genuine communication and engagement, Tanya is an advocate for the experts in these new days of ‘google-fuelled online warriors’.
-Before her time at Oxford, she built her marcomms career across government programmes both in Australia and the UK in diverse policy areas such as climate change, agriculture, training and skills, industry and trade.
-She is currently at the South Australian Attorney-General's Department when she is not 'PhD-ing'.
+Before her time at Oxford, she built her marcomms career across government programmes both in Australia and the UK in diverse policy areas such as climate change, agriculture, water management, training and skills, and industry and trade.

 Aside from her academic and professional interests, Tanya is Mum to a 'spirited' teen daughter, hangs onto her dream of being published in The New Yorker one day, and is very proudly 5.5 years car-free!